DevDCalhoun/capstone-project-team-1-project/README.md

 ## Executing program

-The running enviorment for the application is currently in development mode using nodemon
+The running enviornment for the application is currently in development mode using nodemon
 ``` bash
 nodemon server.js
 ```